|(Credit: Christina Shapiro/Texas Stars)|

 Interconference play in the AHL

-The Texas Stars have only played two Eastern Conference teams in franchise history: Hershey and Syracuse.
+The Texas Stars have only played three Eastern Conference teams in franchise history: Hershey, Syracuse and St. John's.
 I have written on both sides of the argument.
 You can read those analyses here:

 - From March 2011: The Case for More AHL Cross-Conference Play